amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-02-12-making-this-website.md

 There are lots of things to consider for future updates, but for now, let's get cozy with what we have. :)

-### Closing Thoughts

-This was a challenge

-I'm excited to pause website development and focus on the reason I did all that work: So I can start getting all of my content from my head and to you!
+<em>I'm excited to pause website development and focus on the reason I did all that work: So I can start getting all of my content from my head and to you!</em>

-Thanks for reading.